 - Using it for home improvements, buying a car, or second house

 - Paying college bills or paying off student loans

 Mistakes to Avoid in Managing an Employee Stock Purchase Plan

 - Allowing 'in the money' stock options to expire.
 An "in the money" stock option means it is trading higher than the original strike price.
 Putting off the trade in hopes that the company's stock price continues to go up is not a good idea as an employee may miss out on the opportunity to buy the stock at the strike price.

 - Not knowing what the stock plan rules are about when an employee leaves an employer due to a new job, layoff, or retirement.
 It is important that one must not leave the stock option grant behind.

 - Investing into only to one company puts the financial well-being of the employee at risk because if the company's fortune takes a turn for the worse, an employee may find themselves jobless with no health insurance and less savings in the bank.

 - Failing to update information about who the assets will go to when the employee dies.
 Then none of the employee's family will gain from the investment.

-If you need further help in understanding a company's employee stock exchange program, you can post your legal need to UpCounsel's marketplace.
+If you need further help understanding an employee stock purchase plan, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.